thecml/kubernetes-on-arm/README.md

 ## Troubleshooting

 If your cluster won't start, try `kube-config delete-data`.
 That will remove all data you store in `/var/lib/kubelet` and `/var/lib/kubernetes`.
 If you don't want to delete all data, but have to get Kubernetes up and running, you can answer `M`, when running `kube-config delete-data` and it will rename `/var/lib/kubernetes` and `/var/lib/kubelet` to `/var/lib/kubernetesold` and `/var/lib/kubeletold` so you may restore them later.

+## Contributing

+I would be really glad to review you Pull Request!
+One thing would be good to remember though.
+I develop on the `dev` branch, so it would be great if you target that one instead of `master`

+Thanks!

 ## Beta version